-NOTE: If the serial port you are using for PPP was previously used for a direct connection with a serial device, you must use PAC Manager's Inspect window to reset the port configuration from None to PPP.
-See page 117 for more information.
+NOTE: On a SNAP PAC R-series or SNAP Ultimate I/O unit, if the serial port you are using for PPP was previously used for a direct connection with a serial device, you must use PAC Manager's Inspect window to reset the port configuration from None to PPP.
+See page 137 for more information.